 How to Care for Your Bobbins

-It is important to treat your bobbins and bobbin case with care.
+It is also important to treat your bobbins and bobbin case with care.

 A small nick or other damage to either the bobbin or the bobbin case could cause skipped stitches or thread bird nests.